6500 employees - Austria + Czech Republic

 - Tencel has a better water footprint compared to both polyester and cotton.

-- Nearly 100% of the energy needed to power their Czech Republic and Austria factories come from from renewable energy.
+- Nearly 100% of the energy needed to power their Czech Republic and Austria factories come from renewable energy.

 - They only buy from FSC certified forests and many of the forests are located in the same regions are their factories.